 And now to use ginseng ...

 Ginseng is preparing properly.
 Be sure that if you measure the level of panaxosides in your blood or cerebrospinal fluid, you will see a slowly increasing concentration in the order of milligrams / liter.
-Be sure these panaxosides bind to the appropriate nuclear and non-nuclear receptors of the cells and act as they should.
+Be sure these panaxosides bind to the appropriate nuclear and non-nuclear receptors of the cells and act as they do.

 The fact that you do not feel the effect can have several reasons:

 - Long-term effects occur over weeks and months.
 The human organism is in the constant process of rebuilding, and when some parameters of cell behavior change, it may take many months for it to be reflected in the re-engineering of tissue systems.
 Ginseng may begin to improve capillary growth some days after you start taking it, but it takes months to improve your blood vessel organs.
 Although ginseng suppresses inflammation of the joints , it takes a long time before the damaged tissue recovers.
 Although ginseng reassures microglia in the brain and macrophages on the internal walls of the vessels, it takes a long time to do so by reducing neuronal death and significantly slowing down atherosclerosis .

 2. A dose of 3 slices per day may still not be high enough for subjective observation

-Together with an effect on erection , the psychotropic effects are practically the only ones that you have the chance to notice for a short time with ginseng.
-In the case of ginseng, it is actually possible to talk about happiness - they are adaptogens, such as glans , for which nothing can be learned subjectively.
+Along with the effect on erection , the psychotropic effects are practically the only ones that you have the chance to notice for a short time with ginseng.
+In the case of ginseng, you can actually talk about happiness - they are adapogens, such as glans , who can not be subjectively acquainted with anything.

 3. Ginseng is an adaptogen ...